vijaybiradar/AWS_NOTES/README.md

 - ClassicLink: connect EC2-Classic instances to VPCs
 - VPN CloudHub: hub-and-spoke VPN model to connect sites
 - Transit Gateway: transitive peering connection for VPC, VPN and DX

+VPC

+A VPC is like a house.
+It is a private space where you can create and deploy resources without having to worry about them being accessible to the public internet.

+Subnets

+Subnets are like rooms in a house.
+You can create different subnets for different purposes, such as a public subnet for web servers and a private subnet for database servers.

+Internet Gateway

+The internet gateway is like the front door of a house.
+It allows traffic to flow between your VPC and the public internet.

+NAT Gateway

+A NAT gateway is like a bouncer at the front door of a house.
+It allows resources in a private subnet to access the public internet, but only if they have been granted permission.

+Security Groups

+Security groups are like locks on the doors to the rooms in a house.
+You can use security groups to control who is allowed to enter each room.

+Network Access Control Lists (NACLs)

+Network Access Control Lists (NACLs) are like security cameras at the entrances and exits of a house.
+They can be used to monitor and control all traffic that enters and leaves the house.

+Route Tables

+Route tables are like maps of a house.
+They tell traffic how to get from one room to another, or from a room to the front door.

+VPC Endpoints

+VPC endpoints are like secret passageways between your house and other houses.
+They allow you to connect your VPC to other AWS services, such as Amazon S3 and Amazon RDS, without having to expose your resources to the public internet.

+NAT Instance

+A NAT instance is like a special type of bouncer at the front door of a house.
+It allows resources in a private subnet to access the public internet, but it also translates their private IP addresses to a public IP address.
+This means that the resources in the private subnet can be reached from the public internet, but their private IP addresses are hidden from view.

+Public Subnet

+A public subnet is like a room in a house that has a window to the outside world.
+Resources in a public subnet are accessible from the public internet.

+Private Subnet

+A private subnet is like a room in a house that does not have a window to the outside world.
+Resources in a private subnet are not directly accessible from the public internet.

+Bastion Host

+A bastion host is like a special type of door that leads from the public subnet to the private subnet.
+It is typically used to access resources in the private subnet from the public internet.

+Here is an example of how you might use these components in a house analogy:

+Imagine that you have a house with two rooms: a living room and a bedroom.
+The living room is like a public subnet, and the bedroom is like a private subnet.
+You want to be able to access your computer in the bedroom from the public internet, but you don't want to expose it directly to the internet.

+You can do this by creating a bastion host in the living room.
+The bastion host is a server that is hardened and monitored to improve security.
+You can then use the bastion host to access your computer in the bedroom.

+To do this, you would first need to create a security group for the bastion host.
+This security group would allow traffic from the public internet to the bastion host on port 22 (SSH).
+You would also need to create a security group for the computer in the bedroom.
+This security group would allow traffic from the bastion host to the computer on port 22 (SSH).

+Once you have created the security groups, you can launch the bastion host and the computer in the bedroom.
+Once the instances are running, you can use SSH to connect to the bastion host from the public internet.
+Once you are connected to the bastion host, you can then use SSH to connect to the computer in the bedroom.